 Prerequisite: Successful completion of Firefighter II.
-The course is designed to train personnel to respond to and mitigate an incident involving hazardous materials.
-Course participants should be knowledgeable in the recognition and identification of hazardous materials, the U.S. Department of Transportation hazardous materials classes, and the use of breathing apparatus and turnout gear.
 This course covers the study of chemical characteristics and reactions related to storage, transportation, handling hazardous materials, i.e., flammable solids, oxidizing and corrosive materials, and radioactive compounds.
 Emphasis is on emergency situations, fire fighting and control.
 Upon successful completion of this course, students will be able to apply for IFSAC certification through Kansas Fire and Rescue Training Institute.